ecadlabs/taquito/docs/on_chain_views.md

 The user can create an instance of `ContractAbstraction` using the `at` method of the Contract or Wallet API with the contract's address that defines the views.
 The `contractViews` member of the `ContractAbstraction` instance is dynamically populated with methods that match the on-chain view names.

-*`contractViews` is an object where the key is the view name, and the value is a function that takes the view arguments in parameter and returns an instance of `OnChainView` class.*
+*`contractViews` is an object where the key is the view name, and the value is a function that takes the view arguments as a parameter and returns an instance of `OnChainView` class.*

 If the view takes multiple arguments, the view parameter is expected in an object format and not flattened arguments.